Specific Course Information

 Not Transferable Courses

-Note that the following courses are Not Transferable: Physical education, sports, fitness, weight lifting, personal wellness, health & wellness, personal finance, food & nutrition, welding, CAD, drafting, graphics, robotics, pre-engineering courses, computer operation courses such as Microsoft applications (e.g: MS Excel, Access, Word, PowerPoint), SWC (Sweetland Writing Center), ELI (English Language Institute), pre-calculus MATH courses (e.g. U-M MATH 100, 103, 104, 105, 106)*, non-calculus based PHYSICS courses (e.g. U-M PHYSICS 119, 126/128, 125/127)*, non-calculus based CHEM courses (e.g. U-M 108), Independent Study, pass/fail or credit/no credit classes, and any course receiving a grade of “C-” or below.
+Note that the following courses are Not Transferable: Physical education, sports, fitness, weight lifting, personal wellness, health & wellness, personal finance, food & nutrition, welding, CAD, drafting, graphics, robotics, pre-engineering courses, computer operation courses such as Microsoft applications (e.g: MS Excel, Access, Word, PowerPoint), SWC (Sweetland Writing Center), ELI (English Language Institute), pre-calculus MATH courses (e.g. U-M MATH 100, 103, 104, 105, 106)*, non-calculus based PHYSICS courses (e.g. U-M PHYSICS 119, 126/128, 125/127)*, non-calculus based CHEM courses (e.g. U-M 108), Independent Study, pass/fail, credit/no credit classes, and any course receiving a grade of “C-” or below.
+Also, internship, co-op, practicum, military work, or life experience.
 Specific IOE courses in the 200- and 300-level range are generally not transferable with a few occasional exceptions such as IOE 265.

 *Note regarding non-calculus MATH & PHYSICS courses: Starting FT 2016, qualifying CoE students may transfer in PHYSICS 115 for 2 credits.
 Either MATH 105 (4cr) or MATH 110 (2cr) may also be transferred, but not both.
 This is particularly relevant for Cross Campus students who previously did not receive this credit.
 If appropriate, transfer & other CoE students may receive similar credit for qualifying transfer courses.